habib-m-ahmed/Git-Workshop/README.md

 <br>The GitHub Workflow
 <br>Command-line Git usage

-I also learned how to make a pull request, comment on someone else's pull request, and compare pull requests, .
+I also learned how to make a pull request, comment on someone else's pull request, and compare pull requests.

                            I practiced a typical best practice developer workflow which consists of: